-The Equifest event remains one of the country's largest equine events which aims to provide a 'family friendly' equine competition for all abilities.
+Equifest, is a five-day horse event in August and has now been running for 13 years.
+Although the show has changed considerably since its inception in 2008, it remains one of the country's largest equine events which aims to provide a family friendly equestrian competition for all abilities with electric evening performances held in the Peterborough Arena.